grafana/grafana/docs/sources/panels/visualizations/annotations.md

 ### Time Range

-Use the time range option to select if the list should limited to the current time range.
+Use the time range option to specify whether the list should be limited to the current time range.
+It has the following options:

-* None - no timerange limit for the annotations query
+* None - no time range limit for the annotations query.
-* This dashboard - Limit the annotations list to the timerange of the dashboard in which the annotation list pannel appears
+* This dashboard - Limit the list to the time range of the dashboard where the annotation list panel is available.

 ### Tags

-Use the tags list to filter the annotations by tags.
+Use the tags option to filter the annotations by tags.
 You can add multiple tags in order to refine the list.

 > **Note:** Optionally, leave the tag list empty and filter on the fly by selecting tags that are listed as part of the results on the panel itself.